 Have you tried Hansoft?
 Please share your thoughts in a review!

 Beyond its adorable name, iceScrum is a free and open source Agile solution for teams of any size.
 You can take advantage of their local option for free, and it runs on Linux, Windows, and Mac!
+Want to find software solutions with comparable features?
+These iceScrum alternatives are a good place to start.

 Price: Installed option is free.
 The web option starts at 9.90€ (roughly $11.80 USD) a month.